The Governance Gap in Agentic AI

 References: Person, BirthDate

-Notice what is not present: no rule yet, no "≥ 18," no algorithm, no calendar assumption.
+What is not present yet is a rule such as "≥ 18," an algorithm, or a calendar assumption.
 Those are operational details that come later and can be changed, tested, and redeployed without changing the intent.

 Why This Matters

 It also enables multiple intents to share the same schema.
 "CalculateBenefitsEligibility" and "DetectEmploymentFraud" might both reference Employment and StartDate, but for different purposes.
-Same semantics, different pragmatics.
-No duplication, no ontology explosion.
+The semantics stay stable while the practical scenario changes, which is cleaner than duplicating definitions or embedding purpose directly into the schema.

 LLMs as Intent Interpreters